-Chaudhuri et. al. present a methodology for static analysis of Android applications to help identify privacy violations in Android with SCanDroid[8].
-They used WALA to analyze the source code of applications, rather than the Java byte code as we do.
+Chaudhuri et. al. present a methodology for static analysis of Android applications to help identify privacy violations in Android with SCanDroid[10].
+They used WALA to analyze the source code of applications, rather than Java byte code as we do.
 While their paper described mechanisms to handle Android specific control flow paths such as Intents which our work does not yet handle, their analysis was not tested on real Android applications.

-Egele et. al. also perform similar analyses with their tool PiOS[11], a static analysis tool for detecting privacy leaks in iOS applications.
+Egele et. al. also perform similar analyses with their tool PiOS[13], a static analysis tool for detecting privacy leaks in iOS applications.
 They ran into a similar inter-procedural problems, where methods were being routed through a dynamic dispatch function in the Objective-C runtime and they had to develop a method to statically follow private data as it propagated through different components of an application.
 PiOS ignored leaks in ad libraries, claiming that they always leak, while one of the focuses of our work is giving developers insights into the behavior of ad libraries.
-To our knowledge, PiOS presented the largest public analysis of smartphone applications before this paper, analyzing 1,400 PiOS applications whereas we analyzed over 23000. .
+To our knowledge, PiOS presented the largest public analysis of smartphone applications before this paper, analyzing 1,400 PiOS applications whereas we analyzed over 18,000.

 In comparison to AndroidLeaks's static analysis approach, TaintDroid [7] detects privacy leaks using dynamic taint tracking.
 Enck et. al. built a modified Android operating system to add taint tracking information to data from privacy-sensitive sources.
 They track private data as it propagates through applications during execution.
 If private data is leaked from the phone, the taint tracker records the event in a log which can be audited by the user.
-TaintDroid is limited in the number of applications that can be tested because they must all be tested through execution.
-This approach requires that a user manually click through the application windows, trying to trigger data leaks.
-Our framework, which uses static analysis, can analyze many more applications.
+Many of the differences between AndroidLeaks and TaintDroid are fundamental differences between static and dynamic analysis.
+Static analysis has better code coverage and is faster at the cost of have a higher false positive rate.
+One benefit of AndroidLeaks over the implementation of TaintDroid is that AndroidLeaks is entirely automated, while TaintDroid requires manual user interaction to trigger data leaks.
+We believe that AndroidLeaks and TaintDroid are in fact complementary approaches, AndroidLeaks can be used to quickly eliminate applications for dynamic testing while flagging areas to test on applications that are not eliminated.

-Zho et. al. presented a patch to the Android operating system that would allow users to selectively grant permissions to applications [17].
+Zho et. al. presented a patch to the Android operating system that would allow users to selectively grant permissions to applications [19].
 Their patch gives users the ability to revoke access to, falsify, or anonymize private data.
 While an interesting approach, it is unlikely that this patch will be incorporated into stock Android because it may damage Android's economic model.
-However, for users capable of flashing their own ROMs, this is potentially a very robust way to limit applications.
+Most free applications are supported by advertising which are driven by user analytics.
+Therefore, any scheme that disrupts user analytics or advertising will negatively impact developers who monetize their applications through advertising.
+However, for users capable of flashing their own ROMs, this is potentially a robust way to limit applications.